Bypass ISP throttling and get a faster internet

 - Use a VPN to bypass throttling and peering conflicts.

-Throttling is when an internet service provider (ISP) intentionally slows down your internet based on what you’re trying to watch.
+Throttling is when an internet service provider (ISP) intentionally slows down your internet based on what you’re trying to do online.

-With the rise of streaming video services like Netflix and HBO Go that demand high bandwidth, ISPs have begun inspecting your data and restricting your download speed if they detect packets from those services.
+With the rise of streaming video services like Netflix, HBO Max, and even YouTube that demand high bandwidth, ISPs have begun inspecting your data and restricting your download speed if they detect packets from those services.
 ISPs claim this is to reduce congestion on their networks, but the truth is more complicated.